-Ms. Tracy Fernald is an important part of the home/school team.
-The nurse's office is located inside the main entrance to JGMS, on the left, across from the Office.
-Contact the School Nurse at 781-275-3165
+Ms. Lorene Simoneau is an important part of the home/school team.
+The nurse's office is located inside the main entrance to Lane School, one door to the left of the school office.
+Contact the School Nurse at 781-275-7623

-- If a student does not feel well or gets hurt, the student can get a pass to see the nurse.
-A student who has a legitimate reason to see the nurse MUST have a pass unless the situation is of an emergency or of serious nature.
-The nurse will let you rest, provide first aid or call your parent/guardian if you need to go home. - Students will receive vision, hearing and postural screening during the school year. - Sports physicals are available several times a year in the nurse's office.
-A physical is required each year for sports participation.
-(Be sure to get the forms back to the nurse) - Parents should contact the nurse about any medication that is taken during school time.
+- If a student does not feel well or gets hurt, the student should see the nurse. - Students will receive vision, hearing, and postural screening during the school year. - Parents should contact the nurse about any medication that is taken during school time.
 Medications of any kind should not be in school without a physician's or parent's permission form signed and on record in the Health Office.
-The nurse, under orders from your doctor and following state guidelines, will give you medicine when needed.
-Inhalers and occasionally epi-pens, can be carried by arrangement with your parent/guardian and the nurse. - Parents should call the nurse when their child is ill for an extended period of time or to report a strep infection.
+The nurse, under orders from your doctor and following state guidelines, will give the student medicine when needed. - Parents should call the nurse when their child is ill for an extended period of time or to report a Covid or Strep infection.
 If home tutoring or special transportation is needed, the nurse will provide a form to be signed by a physician. - Students are not allowed to carry any medications in school, even over-the-counter medications.

 These items must be kept with the nurse in the original, labeled containers.
 For obvious reasons, all medications must be clearly identifiable.
-If you have a medical condition that requires an adjustment in school procedures, your parents should call the school nurse, Ms. Fernald.
+If you have a medical condition that requires an adjustment in school procedures, your parents should call the school nurse, Ms. Simoneau.

-The counselors work very closely and confidentially with Ms. Fernald so that they are up-to-date about issues that may be affecting students.
+The counselors work very closely and confidentially with Ms. Simoneau so that they are up-to-date about issues that may be affecting students.